 Built in the 1900s, the entire South Bend block of 500 Western Avenue was at one time the hub of business, social and spiritual activity.
 Recently renovated and historically restored, Monroe Circle Community Center (MC3) has quickly become the cornerstone for renewal in this neighborhood.

 Our goal?
-That everyone living in the Monroe Circle community will know their value and take steps toward a full and meaningful life.
-We seek community transformation through strong family units, decreased crime rates and decreased high school drop-out rates.
-As a whole, our vision is that Monroe Circle be transformed into a vibrant community that cares for, dignifies, equips and guides each other.
+That everyone living in Downtown South Bend and Near West Side will know their value and take steps toward a full and meaningful life.
+We seek community revival by standing on the front lines of food insecurity, resulting in strong family units, decreased crime rates and deeper understanding of their personal value in Christ.
+As a whole, our vision is that South Bend be transformed into a vibrant community that cares for, dignifies, equips and guides each other.
 We want to empower the community so that it is self-initiating, taking ownership and leadership of its continued transformation.

-Each morning (Tuesdays & Thursdays) guests are invited to stop by the Open Café between 9 a.m.-12 p.m.
-While there, guests enjoy free coffee, Internet access and television or music playing in the background.
+Each Tuesday and Thursday morning, guests are invited to stop by the Open Café between 9 a.m.-12 p.m.
+While there, guests enjoy free coffee, Internet access and church services or music playing in the background.
 This is a great time to gather as a community, catch up with old friends, meet new ones and learn about MC3’s programs.

 We have two pantries available each month.
 The Food Pantry is open:

 The 2nd Saturday of the month from 9-11 a.m.